 Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
+Blanks are inserted at a frequency of one per 50 samples.
+QAQC performance is tracked using acQuire database software.
+Acceptable levels of accuracy have been achieved using these techniques.
 No independent data verification procedures were undertaken other than the QA/QC mentioned above.
 Primary data is recorded on site either digitally or on paper logs before being transferred to Perth for loading into an acQuire database.
-Assay data is provided digitally as CSV and PDF files.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Assay data is provided digitally as CSV and PDF files Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Hole collar locations are recorded using a hand-held Garmin GPS, recording X,Y,Z positions in GDA94 datum (Zone 56).
+Surface Sampling Sample locations were recorded using a hand-held Garmin GPS, recording X,Y,Z positions in GDA94 datum (Zone 56).
+Drilling Hole collar locations are recorded using a hand-held Garmin GPS, recording X,Y,Z positions in GDA94 datum (Zone 56).
 Down-hole orientation is recorded using a Reflex survey camera taking a shot every 30m.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Sample intervals are shown in the table of significant intersections in the body of this announcement.
+Surface Sampling Each channel sample represents an interval of approximately 2m.
+Some variances occur due to gradients (apparent horizontal sample width less than down-slope measured width).
 No compositing has been applied.
+Drillling Sample intervals are shown in the table of significant intersections in the body of this announcement.
+No compositing has been applied.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Surface Sampling This set of channel sampling was conducted within artisanal workings and in preplanned trench alignment.
+As such, there is no set orientation with respect to local geology or structure for the artisanal workings.
+Some samples are taken along the strike of mineralisation.
+Contiguous samples are not intended to reflect true widths of mineralisation.
+There is insufficient data to estimate the true or apparent widths of mineralised structures.
+The significance of these samples is in their assay values that demonstrate high-grade

-Holes are drilled approximately orthogonal to the interpreted trend of mineralisation; in this case dipping at -45 to -60 degrees to the ENE.
+Criteria JORC Code explanation Commentary gold mineralisation in the area, and they have no implication on potential size or tonnages of material present.
+Drilling Holes are drilled approximately orthogonal to the interpreted trend of mineralisation; in this case dipping at -45 to -60 degrees to the ENE.
 This orientation is considered to avoid sample bias relative to the angle of mineralised structures.
-Sample security • The measures taken to ensure sample security. • Samples aree submitted to Air PNG by Gallipoli Exploration (PNG) personnel for freight from Misima to Lae, and collected from Lae airport by Intertek staff where they are reconciled against the submission sheet.
-There are no other specific sample security protocols in place.
+Sample security The measures taken to ensure sample security. • Samples were submitted to Air PNG by Gallipoli Exploration (PNG) personnel for freight from Misima to Lae, and collected from Lae airport by Intertek staff.
+There were no other specific sample security protocols in place.
 Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 Not applicable